williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 Content-Transfer-Encoding: base64
 ~~~

-The responses are identical except the *Begin Certificate* and *End Certificate* lines are not present in the CER/DER format.
+The responses are identical except the *-----Begin Certificate-----* and *-----End Certificate-----* lines are not present in the Base64-encoded CER/DER format, as shown.

-The PEM request returns the following response.

 ~~~
 -----BEGIN CERTIFICATE-----